 The other day, my mam informed me that my website wasn’t working.
 She was right: it was showing an error message: Error establishing a database connection.
 Oh noes.

-I googled the message; one result told me check whether the error occurred just on the front end or both the back end and the front end.
+I googled the message; one result told me to check whether the error occurred just on the front end or both the back end and the front end.
 It was both.

-I rummaged around the internet further, and discovered I could start the database up again by typing
+I rummaged around the internet further and discovered I could start the database up again by typing

 sudo /etc/init.d/mysql start